sanchom/allard-writing-tools/README.md

 * [Bibliography file](https://github.com/sanchom/allard-writing-tools/blob/master/examples/gale_cup_reproduction/bibliography.yaml)
 * [Rendered PDF](https://github.com/sanchom/allard-writing-tools/blob/master/examples/gale_cup_reproduction/factum.pdf)

-This system also generates a title page, table of contents, and table of authorities as required by the moot court.
+# What this does

-A lot of errors can creep in when you try to manually lay out citations, insert pinpoints, back-references, and create tables of authorities.
-This can all be automated.
+A lot of errors can creep in when you try to manually lay out citations, insert pinpoints, manage back-references, and create tables of authorities.

+For example, in the sample factum, I found a reference that wasn't included in the table of authorities, inconsistent use of hyphens, en-dashes, and em-dashes, inconsistent citation layout, and typos in back-references.

+Fortunately, this can all be automated.
 LaTex and BibTex have done this for decades for more standard citation formats.
 And, those solutions are certainly adequate for law journal articles with citations presented in standard footnotes.
 But, I haven't found